kimmobrunfeldt/howto-everything/cloudflare-pros-cons.md

 ### My conclusion

-A few concerns:

-* I'm a bit worried what their real business model is or if they will change it later

-    They have been profitable for a good while already but still I don't get how they can have fixed prices for a volume-based product.
+It's a great service with very reasonable price.
+They offer a rich set of features compared to other players.

-* I wouldn't use CloudFlare's small plans if the backing origin server costs could be potentially really high
+I would be careful when using the small plans if the backing origin server costs could be potentially really high.
 For example if I have traffic 100TB/month and the origin server in S3, I wouldn't use the smaller plans(less than "Business $200/month") to make the S3 bill cheaper.
 There might be nasty surprises if CloudFlare decides to suddenly route all that traffic to S3.
 See the above mentioned "incidents".

-But otherwise, I would definitely use it.
-They offer good set of features with a very low price or even free.

 ### Alternatives